raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If reconnecting to the same server, the client MUST respect the indicated delay before attempting to reconnect.

+(QUESTION: Should we have a recommendation for a server that wanted to signal the client not to reconnect at all (if there is a use case for that)?)

 # Connection Sharing {#sharing}

+(QUESTION: RFC7766 already has Section 6.2.2 that specifies "Concurrent Connections".
+I think we should align this section with that so any updates are explicit.)

 A client that supports Session Signaling SHOULD NOT make multiple connections to the same DNS server.